JitPackJoyride/lucia-adapter-edgedb/README.md

 	}

 	type UserKey {
-		# keyId is the combination of providerKeyId and providerUserId
+		# key_id is the combination of providerKeyId and providerUserId
 		# providerKeyId is your own custom id for the provider such as "google", "github", "email", etc.
 		# providerUserId is the id returned by the provider such as "1234567890" for google
-		required keyId: str {
+		required key_id: str {
 			constraint exclusive {
-				errmessage := "UserKey: keyId violates exclusivity constraint" }
+				errmessage := "UserKey: key_id violates exclusivity constraint" }
 		}
   		required user: User {
 			on target delete delete source;
 		}
 		hashed_password: str;

-		index on (.keyId);
+		index on (.key_id);
 		index on (.user);
 	}